ja-der/Discordy/readme.md

-# Discordy 🤖
+# Diskycordy 🤖

 Welcome to very own personal assistant!
-Discordy is an interactive discord bot that is designed to provide additional functionalities ot your servers
+Diskycordy is an interactive discord bot that is designed to provide additional functionalities ot your servers

 ## 🌟 Key Features:

 - **Moderation Tools:** Keep your server safe and friendly with message deletion, ban, and timeout functionality.
-- **Roles:** Custom member roles for each.
+- **Roles:** Custom member roles for each member to choose from.
 - **Levelling System:** Foster server loyalty and engagement by implementing a dynamic levelling system that rewards active participation and contribution, providing members with a sense of achievement and recognition.
 - **Utility Commands:** Access helpful utilities for quick information retrieval such as getting each member's time in UTC for those late-night sessions with global friends.